manu-peter/kubernetes/README.md

 * kubectl rollout status deployment DEPLOYMENT_NAME --> Get the rollout status of a deployment .
 * kubectl rollout undo deployment DEPLOYMENT_NAME --> Roll back to the previous version of a deployment .

-Advanced Usage
+Advanced Usage :

-kubectl get events: View events in the cluster. kubectl port-forward POD_NAME LOCAL_PORT:REMOTE_PORT: Forward a local port to a port on a pod. kubectl cp POD_NAME:SOURCE_PATH DEST_PATH: Copy files or directories to and from containers.
+* kubectl get events --> View events in the cluster .
+* kubectl port-forward POD_NAME LOCAL_PORT:REMOTE_PORT --> Forward a local port to a port on a pod .
+* kubectl cp POD_NAME:SOURCE_PATH DEST_PATH --> Copy files or directories to and from containers .